system-transparency/stfe/doc/api.md

 # System Transparency Logging: API v0
 This document describes details of the System Transparency logging API, version 0.
 The broader picture is not explained here.
-We assume that you have read the System Transparency design document.
+We assume that you have read the System Transparency Logging design document.
 It can be found [here](https://github.com/system-transparency/stfe/blob/design/doc/design.md).

 **Warning.**
 This is a work-in-progress document that may be moved or modified.

 ## Overview
 The log implements an HTTP(S) API:

-- Requests that add data to the log use the HTTP POST method.
+- Requests to the log use the HTTP GET method.
-- Request that retrieve data from the log use the HTTP GET method.
-- The HTTP content type is `application/x-www-form-urlencoded` for requests and responses.
-This means that all input and output are expressed as key-value pairs.
-Binary data must be hex-encoded.
+- Input data (in requests) and output data (in responses) are expressed as ASCII-encoded key/value pairs.
+- Requests use HTTP request headers for input data while responses use the HTTP message body for output data.
+- Binary data is hex-encoded before being transmitted.

+The motivation for using a text based key/value format for request and response data is that it's simple to parse.
+Note that this format is not being used for the serialization of signed or logged data, where a more well defined and storage efficient format is desirable.
-We decided to use percent encoding for requests and responses because it is a _simple format_ that is commonly used on the web.
-We are not using percent encoding for signed and/or logged data.
-In other words, a submitter may distribute log responses to their end-users in a different format that suit them.
-The forced (de)serialization parser on _end-users_ is a small subset of Trunnel.
-Trunnel is an "idiot-proof" wire-format that the Tor project uses.
+A submitter may distribute log responses to their end-users in any format that suits them.
+The (de)serialization required for _end-users_ is a small subset of Trunnel.
+Trunnel is an "idiot-proof" wire-format in use by the Tor project.

 ## Primitives
 ### Cryptography